mynl/aggregate/doc/5_technical_guides/5_x_distortions.rst

 subject to a considerable haircut, since :math:`\mathsf E[X_1\wedge 2272] = 732.3`.
 If these risks are pooled, the pool must hold :math:`a=a_0+a_1` for the same level of prudence.
-When :math:`X_1\le a_1` both lines are paid in full.
+When :math:`X_1\le a_1` both units are paid in full.
 But when :math:`X_1 > a_1`, :math:`X_0` receives :math:`1000(a/(1000+X_1))` and :math:`X_1` receives the remaining :math:`X_1(a/(1000+X_1))`.
-Payment to both lines is pro rated down by the same factor :math:`a/(1000+X_1)`—hence the name *equal* priority.
+Payment to both units is pro rated down by the same factor :math:`a/(1000+X_1)`—hence the name *equal* priority.
 In the pooled case, the expected recovery to :math:`X_0` is 967.5 and 764.8 to :math:`X_1`.
 Pooling and equal priority result in a transfer of 32.5 from :math:`X_0` to :math:`X_1`.
-This example shows what can occur when a thin tailed line pools with a thick tailed one under a weak capital standard with equal priority.
+This example shows what can occur when a thin tailed unit pools with a thick tailed one under a weak capital standard with equal priority.
 We shall see how pricing compensates for these loss payment transfers, with :math:`X_1` paying a positive margin and :math:`X_0` a negative one.
 The calculations are performed in ``aggregate`` as follows.
 First, set up the :class:`Portfolio`: